PureFallen/NGSPipe/README.md

 # NGSPipe
-Low effort Python script to post PSO2NGS log messages via a Discord webhook.
+Low effort Python script to post PSO2NGS log messages to a Discord webhook.